Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Domestic Generalized Brauer Tree Algebras

-Also note that for all $e \in \ZZ^+$ and for each algebra $\Lambda = kQ_e/I,$ we have $\Lambda/\textrm{Soc}(\Lambda)$ is a string algebra.
-In particular, all indecomposable non-projective $\Lambda$-modules are obtained combinatorially by string and band modules (see \cite{butler1987auslander}).
-Moreover, we have that the $\Lambda$-module homomorphisms between string and band modules have been explicitly described in \cite{krause1991maps}.
+In addition, for all $e \in \ZZ^+$ and for each algebra $\Lambda = kQ_e/I,$ we have $\Lambda/\textrm{soc}(\Lambda)$ is a string algebra, thus all indecomposable non-projective $\Lambda$-modules are obtained combinatorially by string and band modules (see \cite{butler1987auslander}).
+Moreover, the $\Lambda$-module homomorphisms between string and band modules have been explicitly described in \cite{krause1991maps}, though we may always view band modules explicitly as representations of the bound quiver $Q_e$ satisfying the relations in $I$ (see Figure \ref{fig:BandAsRep}).